Apple Maps: 2012–2015

 In the first year after its release, Apple Maps received a number of improvements which solved various errors in the application.
 Other changes included adding more satellite imagery and making the navigation available in more cities.
 In 2013, Apple also acquired a few companies to improve Apple Maps, namely HopStop, Embark, WifiSlam, and Locationary, as well as the team and the technology of the company BroadMap.
 HopStop and Embark both specialized in mapping public transportation, WifiSlam specialized in interior maps, Locationary provided accurate company data for mapping services, and BroadMap managed, sorted, and analyzed map data.

 During WWDC in June 2013, Apple announced the new version of Apple Maps in iOS 7.
-This new version had a new look and icon.
+This new version (and the rest of the operating system) had a new look and icon.
 Several new functions were also implemented, including full-screen mode, night mode, real-time traffic information, navigation for pedestrians, and the Frequent Locations feature.
 The latter feature, which can be switched on and off, was introduced to record the most frequently visited destinations by users in order to improve Apple Maps.
 In addition, new satellite imagery was added once again.
 On September 18, 2013, Apple released iOS 7.
 At that time, the new iPhone 5S included a new motion coprocessor, the M7, which can identify whether a user is walking or driving in order to adjust the navigation mode.

 During that same conference, Apple announced that a desktop version of the application would be made available for OS X Mavericks.
 On October 22, 2013, Apple released OS X Mavericks and the desktop version of Apple Maps.
 The desktop version was similar to that in iOS 7, but it connected with the Contacts and Calendar applications.
 Additionally, the desktop version enabled users to send locations and directions to other devices with iOS.
 In June of the following year, Apple acquired the company Spotsetter, a social search engine that gave personalized recommendations for places to visit.
 Since the acquisition, most of its employees work at Apple.

 On September 17, 2014, the successor of iOS 7, iOS 8, became available.
 Later that year, on October, 16, Apple released OS X Yosemite.
 Neither update brought any major modifications to Apple Maps.
 However, the feature "City Tours" was introduced to both iOS and OS X. This function made it possible for the user to be guided through locations with Flyovers.
 Also, Apple Maps results were shown in the search feature Spotlight in OS X Yosemite.
 Later in 2014, Apple news website 9to5Mac reported that in the previous months a number of Apple Maps employees, including a key employee, had left the company to work for Uber.
 In the next year, Apple Maps was added to the new Apple Watch, which was released on April 24.
 The app indicates navigation instructions by taps on the user's wrist.